 Parents will be encouraged to help develop the land around the schools with a view to growing food for school meals and to learning organic agriculture methods.
 Pupils often walk long distances to school without having eaten breakfast.
 It is very important that they get healthy food and drink during the long school day.
 The organic agriculture skills which pupils, teachers and parents pick up in the school garden can also be applied at home farms.

 The villages in which our schools are situated have no electricity nor running water.
-There are two wet seasons in Uganda, but also two dry seasons.
+There are two wet seasons in Uganda, from March to June and from September to December, but also two dry seasons, from December to March and from July to September.
 During the latter two there is shortage of water and especially of safe drinking water.
 We plan to harvest rainwater from the roofs of the school buildings and store it in above – and below ground water tanks.
 We also want to install ceramic water filters to ensure that there is sufficient safe water throughout the year.

 We aim to improve the school buildings through the renovation and construction of classrooms, kitchens, latrines and the installation of solar lighting.
 Accommodation for teachers is also important, as they often travel from far away over unpaved roads which can become unpassable during the wet seasons.
 We also want to supply cupboards, school desks, class libraries, books and toys.